Skip to main content

 OCC Participation in the Southwest Power Pool

 Per the SPP and RSC Bylaws, SPP members can only be voting members on SPP committees and working groups formed by the SPP Board of Directors.
 Relevant state regulatory agencies/commissions may only be voting members on the RSC and workings group formed by the RSC.
-The Oklahoma Corporation Commission has voting representation on the Regional State Committee (“RSC”), Cost Allocation Working (“CAWG”), and Resource and Energy Adequacy Leadership Team (“REAL Team”).
+The Oklahoma Corporation Commission has voting representation on the Regional State Committee (“RSC”), Cost Allocation Working Group (“CAWG”), the Resource and Energy Adequacy Leadership Team (“REAL Team”), and the Cost Control and Allocation Review and Evaluation Team ("CARE Team").

 OCC Voting Members